SFTtech/openage/doc/reverse_engineering/formations.md

 ## Algorithmic solutions

-The proposed algorithm has a run time of `O(n)`.
-Therefore, implementing it shouldn't affect performance that much, even for large formations over 40 units. `player_selection` is a set of units that the player selected and that is passed to the algorithm.
+The proposed algorithms have a run time of `O(n)`, where `n` is the number of units.
+Therefore, implementing them shouldn't affect performance that much, even for large formations over 40 units. `player_selection` is a set of units that the player selected and that is passed to the algorithm.

 ### Sort units into subformations (Pseudocode)